-If you aren’t in hospital, the only way you’ll know the cord has prolapsed is if you see, or feel, a short piece of the cord protruding from your vagina.
+If you can’t listen to your baby’s heart rate, the only way you’ll know the cord has prolapsed is if you see, or feel, a short piece of the umbilical cord protruding from your vagina.
 This is only possible if your waters have broken.

-It’s also very rare if it is your first baby, as first babies tend to engage from around 38 weeks of pregnancy.
-This means the head is well down in the pelvis and unlikely to let the umbilical cord past.
+Cord prolapse is very rare with your first baby, as first babies tend to engage from around 38 weeks of pregnancy.
+This means the head is well down in the pelvis and there’s hardly any room to let the umbilical cord pass.

-The first sign of cord prolapse is usually seen as a sudden and severe change in the fetal heart rate.
-This is because the compression of the cord interrupts the blood flow from the placenta to your baby.
+The first sign of cord prolapse is usually a sudden and severe change in the fetal heart rate.
+This is because, when the cord prolapses, cord compression occurs.
+The compression of the cord interrupts the normal blood flow from the placenta to your baby.

 If you’re in the hospital, your health care provider will immediately suggest a change in position to try to resolve the fetal heart rate changes.

 If cord compression or cord presentation is suspected, a vaginal examination is done to feel for the presenting part.
-If the cord is felt it means cord prolapses are causing pressure on the cord.
+If the cord can be felt, it means cord prolapses are causing pressure on the cord.